Routes

 Embedded in the middle of the surrounding buildings, its view overwhelms when you cross it at the bend of a street.

-The Liebfrauenmünster in Strasbourg (French Cathédrale Notre-Dame de Strasbourg) is a Roman Catholic church and is one of the most important cathedrals in European architectural history as well as the largest sandstone buildings in the world.
-Like the city of Strasbourg in general, the Liebfrauen-Münster also links German and French cultural influences.
+The Liebfrauenmünster zu Strasbourg (French Cathédrale Notre-Dame de Strasbourg) is a Roman Catholic church and is one of the most important cathedrals in the history of European architecture and one of the largest sandstone buildings in the world

 Sign up for free